 6. 1Password: I call this a tool for unlearning.
 This password manager reduces my cognitive load by not having to memorize any passwords as well as create passwords that are much stronger than I could do on my own.
 It synchronizes across all my devices and helps keep my online presence more secure.

-3: Feedly: My latest feed reader, or aggregator, to keep track of blogs and news sites via RSS.
+4: Feedly: My feed reader, or aggregator, to keep track of blogs and news sites via RSS.

 2: Tweetbot: Next to my blog, Twitter is my best learning tool and allows me to stay connected to a diverse network.
 I use Tweetbot on Mac and iOS as it has no advertising or tracking and has a cleaner interface.
 With all of its flaws, Twitter can be a good platform for learning if you actively filter and mute.